rixiobarrios/console.love.backend/README.md

 # A Dating and Friendship App for Programmers

 ## API Overview
---MUEZZIN - can you elaborate a bit on the technologies here?
-Or maybe this is enough as is

 Our JSON data was generated using [Mockaroo](https://mockaroo.com/) and stored in a [MongoDB](https://www.mongodb.com/) database.
 The team used Mongoose to define the shape of our data model (a dating profile) in the form of a Schema.
 We then used Express with Lodash and Method-override to build and handle our HTTP requests.
 Testing was done using Chai, Mocha and Supertest.